 Of course, in this form, this would take a very long time.
 To speed up the process, we try to eliminate quickly as many pairs (a, b) as possible before the actual test.
 This can be done by 'quadratic sieving' modulo several primes: if F(a, b) is a square, it certainly has to be a square mod p, and so we can rule out all (a, b) that do not satisfy this condition.
-Another ingredient is to represent (for a fixed b) the various values of a by bits and treat all the bits in a long word (32 or 64, as the case may be, or 128 when SSE instructions are used) in parallel.
-For this, we organize the sieving information for each prime p into p arrays of p words each, one such array for every p mod p, such that the pth bit in this array is set if and only if p0, b) is a square mod p0.
+Another ingredient is to represent (for a fixed b) the various values of a by bits and treat all the bits in a 'bit array' (of 32 or 64 bits, as the case may be, or 128 or 256 bits when SSE/AVX instructions are used) in parallel.
+For this, we organize the sieving information for each prime p into p arrays of p words each, one such array for every b mod p, such that the jth bit in this array is set if and only if F(j, b) is a square mod p.

-For each 'denominator' b, we then set up an array of words whose bits represent the range $-H \le a \le H$ (aligned so that a=0 corresponds to the 0th bit of a word); the bits are initially set.
+For each 'denominator' b, we then set up an array of words whose bits represent the range $-H \le a \le H$ (aligned so that a = 0 corresponds to the 0th bit of a word); the bits are initially set.
 Then for each of the sieving primes p, we perform a bit-wise and operation between this array and the sieving information at p.
 In a first stage, this is done on the whole array; after this first stage, each remaining ('surviving') non-zero word in the array is subject to tests with more primes.
 If some bits are still set after this second stage of sieving, the corresponding pairs (a, b) (if coprime) are then checked exactly.